-Findings indicate that a large majority of students (89.2%) were able to identify the relationship between career/education choices and values, interests, skills, and Analysis of
+Analysis of Findings indicate that a large majority of students (89.2%) were able to identify the relationship between career/education choices and values, interests, skills, and

-Findings:
+Findings: personality tests.
 Recommendations Students have met expectations for SLO1.
-The Counseling Department chairs and instructors will be discussing these results at the Counseling Department Fall 2018 FLEX week meeting.
+The Counseling Department chairs and instructors will be discussing these results at the Counseling Department Fall 2018 : FLEX week meeting.
 Any additional recommendations derived from Fall 2018 FLEX will be considered for the Spring 2019 assessment period.